What Is Emergency Maintenance? (And Why It’s Important)

 When Is Maintenance Considered an Emergency?Emergency maintenance workfow

-The line between urgent and emergency maintenance might seem blurry at first glance, but it helps to separate the two based on whether you could reasonably delay maintenance without causing significant harm.
+The line between urgent and emergency might seem blurry at first glance, but it helps to separate the two based on whether you could reasonably delay maintenance without causing significant harm.
 In general, think of urgent maintenance as something that needs to be done tomorrow, whereas emergency maintenance is something that needs immediate attention.

 Imagine an airplane has a sensor malfunction just before scheduled takeoff versus the Wi-Fi not working properly for passengers.
 The sensor issue would likely require emergency maintenance so that the plane can take off as soon as possible, whereas the Wi-Fi issue, while inconvenient, could probably be addressed when there’s a break in the flight schedule for that aircraft.